-Paul writes regularly for many of the major international music magazines, including Music Teacher, BBC Music Magazine, the ABRSM's Libretto, and the American ICA Journal.
-He is in great demand as a workshop and seminar leader and adjudicator in the UK, the USA and the Far East, Australia and New Zealand.
+He writes regularly for many of the major international music magazines, including Music Teacher, BBC Music Magazine, the ABRSM's Libretto, and the American ICA journal, Piano Professional, ESTA Journal, and is in great demand as a workshop and seminar leader and adjudicator in the UK, and across the globe.
 Paul has also undertaken research into specialist music education for the highly talented (the clarinet prodigy Julian Bliss number among his pupils), an interest that has taken him to many musical institutions around the world.

 He is an examiner and adjudicator and is frequently asked to take part in national events including the Chamber Music for Schools Competition, Music for Youth, the BBC Young Musician of the Year, and Classic FM's teacher of the year.
 In 2006, Paul's commitment to the music of Malcolm Arnold led to the creation of an annual Malcolm Arnold Festival in the composer's hometown of Northampton.
 Under his directorship, this exciting festival explores and celebrates the music of one of the great British composers of our age in a packed weekend of concerts, lectures and films.

 Paul has created and and continues to develop Simultaneous Learning.
 This highly acclaimed approach to instrumental and singing teaching has found support all over the world.
 Paul's innovative teaching techniques combine thoroughness, imagination and practicality, the defining qualities of his outstandingly successful work.